-Being autistic is as unique to each and every person with the condition as their DNA.
+The autistic experience is as unique to each and every person as their DNA.
 There are no typical autistic people just as there are no typical neurotypicals.

-I see those that are diagnosed as autistic, those that feel they might be autistic and those that have felt, often for many years, that they are different to those around them but unsure why and suspect it may be related to being undiagnosed autistic.
+I see individuals who identify as autistic, individuals who have received a diagnosis, those that feel they might be autistic and those that have felt, often for many years, that they are different to those around them but unsure why and suspect it may be related to being autistic.

 Although I have lots of experience and understanding about autism both personally and professionally, I also know there is still lots to learn about how being autistic affects you personally.
 Together with our combined knowledge and skill set we can explore both your current and previous day to day experiences of how being autistic impacts on your life and we can work together to help you understand what you need to live a confident, happy and successful life, to make sense of the world you are living in!